TeamFAPS/PSVita-RE-tools/README.md

 # PSVita-RE-tools
-A bundle of RE tools for analizing and modding PSVita OS
+A bundle of RE tools for analyzing and modding PSVita OS